-After much thought, we decided to at least give it a try and see what is happening.
-So on our way from Krabi to Phuket, we gave them a call.
-The lady who picked up the call spoke fluent english and gave us a 9 AM slot the very next day.
+After much thought, we decided to at least give it a try.
 The activity costed us $74 in total, which includes pick up and drop, 20 minutes with the elephants as well as professional photographs.
-The next day, right on time we were picked up by 3 youngsters in an unmarked car.
-They told us that their bus broke down, hence they had to come in their own car.
-They are located at Tri Tang beach, a 25 minute drive from Patong.
-As soon as we reached a secluded part of the beach, we could see about 4-5 baby elephants feasting on bananas and sugar cane in a makeshift shelter made of palm tree leaves by the beach.
+The activity happens at Tri Tang beach, a 25 minute drive from our hotel in Patong.
+We had booked a 9 AM slot and was picked up right on time.
+As soon as we reached a secluded part of the Tri-Tang beach, we could see about 4-5 baby elephants feasting on bananas and sugar cane in a makeshift shelter made out of palm tree leaves.

 Now the question that kept popping in our mind’s were the whereabouts of their parents.
 They seemed to be looked after well.. but we were still fishing for information.
-We were told that the elephants were taken to their parents by evening.
-Though I would love to believe what they told us, somewhere in my mind I felt convinced there was more to it than what met the eye.
+We were told that these baby elephants were taken to their parents by evening.
+Though we really wanted to believe this, somewhere in our mind, we felt convinced there was more to it than what met the eye.

 Keeping all that aside, I was devising a plan within 5 minutes into the activity of running away with them, saving them, reuniting them with their parents and visiting them every year thereafter with the happy reunions and the tearful farewells.
-With that Utopian imagination, I do belong in one of the Dreamwork movies.
-But a girl can dream, right? and what if it comes true one day.
-(Dreamwork officials at my doorstep guys!)
+With that Utopian imagination, I do belong in one of the DreamWorks movies.
+But a girl can dream, right?)

 The most important question, Would we recommend this activity?

 We only wish, hope and pray that they are loved and taken care off as they deserve to be.
-We would urge all those who love animals to donate to legit animal welfare causes and do our bit for them.
+We would urge all those who love animals to donate to legit animal welfare causes and do your bit for them.
 They have long given up their right of existence on this planet.
-Lets make their lives a liveable one.
+Lets at least make their lives a liveable one.